Retrieval-based Knowledge Augmented Vision Language Pre-training: Introduction

 \section{Introduction}

 Recent Vision-Language Pre-training (VLP) models, such as ALBEF \cite{li2021align}, BLIP \cite{li2022blip} and SimVLM \cite{wang2021simvlm}, learn multi-modal representations from large-scale image-text pairs via well-designed pre-training objectives.
-However, despite the strong performance of these models, they generally cannot well incorporate the external world knowledge in pre-training, requiring increasingly larger networks or data to cover more facts with huge computational costs.
-Meanwhile, large knowledge graphs (KGs), such as Wikidata \cite{vrandevcic2014wikidata} and ConceptNet \cite{speer2017conceptnet}, can provide structured complementary world knowledge to multi-modal data by representing entity descriptions and their relationships, which is implicit in vision/text but comprises abundant and useful information \cite{wang2021kepler,yasunaga2022dragon}.
-Therefore, leveraging structured knowledge and multi-step reasoning in KGs can really complement multi-modal representation learning.
+However, despite the strong performance of these models, they generally cannot well incorporate external world knowledge in pre-training, requiring increasingly larger networks or data to cover more facts with huge computational costs.
+Meanwhile, large knowledge graphs (KGs), such as Wikidata \cite{vrandevcic2014wikidata} and ConceptNet \cite{speer2017conceptnet}, can provide structured world knowledge to multi-modal data by representing entity descriptions and their relationships, which is implicit in vision/text but comprises complementary information \cite{wang2021kepler,yasunaga2022dragon}.
+Therefore, leveraging structured knowledge and multi-step reasoning in KGs can really complement multi-modal learning.

-However, building connections between knowledge graphs and multi-modal data remains a stiff challenge.
-Previous studies, such as ERNIE \cite{zhang2019ernie} and KEPLER \cite{wang2021kepler}, have incorporated knowledge into pre-training language models explicitly, but most of them are restricted by the knowledge behind the textual modality, neglecting a large amount of knowledge in other modalities like images.
-More importantly, these models do not fully leverage multi-modal data and self-supervised learning to facilitate knowledge retrieval during pre-training.
-For example, DRAGON \cite{yasunaga2022dragon} only focuses on the text modality and requires linking text and entities before pre-training, while MuRAG \cite{chen2022murag} incorporates knowledge only for language generation tasks.
+However, building connections between knowledge and multi-modal data remains a stiff challenge.
+While previous studies such as KEPLER \cite{wang2021kepler}, and DRAGON \cite{yasunaga2022dragon} have incorporated knowledge into pre-training models explicitly, most of them are restricted by the knowledge behind the textual modality, neglecting a large amount of knowledge in other modalities like images.
+They often require entity-linking tools to build connections between knowledge and text.
+More importantly, these models have not fully leveraged world knowledge to their advantage because there is no ground truth indicating which knowledge is helpful for multi-modal representation.
+MuRAG and REVEAL \cite{chen2022murag,hu2023reveal} proposed to assess the usefulness of retrieved knowledge from images for language generation modeling, but they still struggle with redundant and useless knowledge.
 Consequently, existing works may limit their potential to incorporate informative knowledge into multi-modal data.